SixLabors/ImageSharp.Drawing/src/ImageSharp.Drawing.WebGPU/WEBGPU_RASTERIZER.md

 ## Stage 4: Resource Creation

-`WebGPUSceneResources.TryCreate(...)` creates the flush-scoped buffers and textures needed by the staged pipeline.
+`WebGPUSceneResources.TryCreate(...)` creates the buffers and textures needed by the staged pipeline for the current flush.

 That includes: